-- 3.24 The creation of a joint venture may fall within the scope of the merger provisions where the joint venture is one entailing joint control by two or more parent undertakings (see section 54(2)(b) of the Act).
-(Please refer to the paragraphs under the heading "Acquisition of Control" above, for a discussion of the concept of "control"). - 3.25 Joint control over an undertaking exists where two or more parties have the possibility of exercising decisive influence over that undertaking.
+3.24 The creation of a joint venture may fall within the scope of the merger provisions where the joint venture is one entailing joint control by two or more parent undertakings (see section 54(2)(b) of the Act).
+Please refer to the paragraphs under the heading "Acquisition of Control" above, for a discussion of the concept of "control".

+3 A joint venture which may not constitute a merger under section 54(2)(b) may be subject to section 34 of the Act.

+- 3.25 Joint control over an undertaking exists where two or more parties have the possibility of exercising decisive influence over that undertaking.
 Decisive influence in this context includes the power to block actions which determine the strategic commercial behaviour of an undertaking.
 Unlike sole control, which confers the power upon a specific shareholder to determine the strategic decisions in an undertaking, joint control is characterised by the possibility of a deadlock resulting from the power of two or more parent companies to reject proposed strategic decisions.
 It follows, therefore, that these shareholders must reach a consensus in determining the commercial activities of the joint venture. - 3.26 Please refer to Annex B for examples of situations that give rise to joint control.